Reyn

 Reyn is talked to.

-Agents delegate to other Agents asynchronously through a topology gate — network, team, or pipeline — with hop depth capped at three.
+Agents reach other Agents through a topology gate — network, team, or pipeline — permission-scoped the same way any other capability is.
 From outside, Reyn exposes itself as an MCP server: Claude Code, Cursor, and any MCP-aware client can call list_agents() and send_to_agent().
 Inside Phases, Control IR ops can call external MCP servers as well — third-party tools come under the same permission gate and event log as everything else.

 Go deeper in the docs.